Damascus steel: Modern research

 A research team in Germany published a report in 2006 revealing nanowires and carbon nanotubes in a blade forged from Damascus steel, although John Verhoeven of Iowa State University in Ames suggests that the research team that reported nanowires in crucible steel was seeing cementite, which can itself exist as rods, so there might not be any carbon nanotubes in the rod-like structure.

-Maintenance of Modern Pattern-Welded Steel

-Because modern pattern-welded Damascus steel is often high-carbon steel, special care is required to prevent corrosion and maintain the blade's structure.

 Loss of the technique

 Production of these patterned swords gradually declined, ceasing by around 1900, with the last account being from 1903 in Sri Lanka documented by Coomaraswamy.
 Some gunsmiths during the 18th and 19th century used the term "damascus steel" to describe their pattern-welded gun barrels, but they did not use crucible steel.
 Several modern theories have ventured to explain this decline: